martin-brennan/writing.martin-brennan.com/library.md

 * [King, Stephen -- The Green Mile](/2017-reading-list) 📖🌟
 * [King, Stephen -- The Shining](/the-shining) 📖
 * [King, Stephen -- The Stand](/2017-reading-list) 📖🌟🌟
+* King, Stephen -- Night Shift
+* King, Stephen -- Hearts in Atlantis
 * King, Stephen -- Misery 📖
 * King, Stephen -- The Dark Tower: The Gunslinger 📖🌟
-* King, Stephen -- The Dark Tower: The Drawing of the Three
+* King, Stephen -- The Dark Tower: The Drawing of the Three 📖
-* King, Stephen -- The Dark Tower: The Waste Lands
+* King, Stephen -- The Dark Tower: The Waste Lands 📖
 * [King, Stephen -- Pet Sematary](/pet-sematary) 📖
 * [Martin, George R. R. -- A Game of Thrones](/2017-reading-list) 📖
 * [Martin, George R. R. -- A Clash of Kings](/2017-reading-list) 📖🌟